mwherman2000/neo-persistableclasses/README.md

 # neo-persistableclasses

 NEO Persistable Classes V2.0 - An Efficient Object-Oriented Framework for C#.NEO Smart Contract Development (CURRENT)

+This independent, open source project is 100% community-supported by people like yourself through your contributions of time, energy, passion, promotion, and donations.
+To learn more about contributing to this project or any of the `neo-csharpcoe` projects, click [here](https://github.com/mwherman2000/neo-csharpcoe/blob/master/CONTRIBUTE.md).

 PREVIOUS V1.0 PROJECT can be found [here](https://github.com/mwherman2000/neo-persistibleclasses/blob/master/README.md) ([https://github.com/mwherman2000/neo-persistibleclasses/blob/master/README.md](https://github.com/mwherman2000/neo-persistibleclasses/blob/master/README.md)) (with the mispelled project name :-)).